zfaustk/KHGraphDB/README.md

 A graph database.
 Vertex, Edge, Type.
 By kinghand.

-**8.0.0** (2022).
-The posting is ordered.
-Seed is the cheaper end.
-Lag is a Pos.
-Rust 1.31, edition 2018.
+**8.1.0** (2022).
+Reverse from the cheaper end.
+Compact is a checkpoint. edition 2021.
+Rust 1.56.
 No crates.io dependencies.

 Type is a first-class object, not a string label.
 KHID is identity and the only pointer: a u64, printed `k` then hex.
 Vertices, edges